Compare any two graphics cards:

 Intro

-Compare that to the GeForce GTS 450, which features a clock speed of 783 MHz and a GDDR5 memory speed of 902 MHz.
+Compare that to the GeForce GTS 450, which has a core clock speed of 783 MHz and a GDDR5 memory speed of 902 MHz.
 It also features a 128-bit memory bus, and uses a 40 nm design.
 It is comprised of 192 SPUs, 32 Texture Address Units, and 16 Raster Operation Units.

 Display Graphs